quantum9Innovation/suntheme/README.md

 Furthermore, you may wonder how this `suntheme` could possibly be used on a _purely functional_ Linux distribution, like NixOS.
 Wouldn't mutating the system colorscheme be pathologically changing the system state?
 This is simple as well.
-We simply utilize the NixOS specialisations feature to generate _two copies_ of every single generation, one in dark and one in light theme, and then _swap out the entire system_.
+We simply utilize the NixOS specializations feature to generate _two copies_ of every single generation, one in dark and one in light theme, and then _swap out the entire system_.
 Therefore no state is mutated and the user simply gets swapped onto a specialized generation of NixOS with their desired